 Qualeasha Wood (b.
-1996 Long Branch, New Jersey Lives and works in Brooklyn, NY)
+1996 Long Branch, New Jersey.
+Lives and works in Brooklyn, NY and Philadelphia PA)

 Representation: Gallery Kendra Jayne Patrick